FOLLOW US

 Personal ID

-By law, you must always be able to show some form of identification.
-In most cases a photocopy of the data page of your passport should be enough, but you may also be asked for a second form of photo ID.
+You must always be able to show some form of ID.
+In most cases a copy of the photo page of your passport should be enough, but you may also be asked for a second form of photo ID.
 The police will normally ask for your full passport if you are stopped while driving.

-Tickets on public transport must be validated in a ticket machine before you start a journey.
-Officials patrol public transport and will issue an on the spot fine of 100 to 500 euros (reduced to 50 euros if paid immediately) if you don’t hold a validated ticket.
+You must validate your tickets on public transport before you start your journey.
+Officials patrol public transport and will issue an on-the-spot fine of 100 to 500 euros (reduced to 50 euros if paid immediately) if you do not have a validated ticket.

 Tourist tax

 Many major cities in Italy impose a small tax on tourists.
-The tax is paid at your hotel and is usually not included in any pre-paid arrangements or package deal.
+You must usually pay this tax at your hotel as it is unlikely to be included in your holiday booking.
 The rate of tax varies from city to city and can depend on the star rating of the hotel.
 Hotels often ask for payment in cash.
 Make sure you get a receipt.
 For more information, check with the local tourist information office.

 Public offences

-Some Italian towns and cities have specific laws, which you may be fined if you break.
-For example, there may be laws to prevent you from:
+Some Italian towns and cities have specific laws, and you could be fined for breaking them.
+For example, there may be laws against:

 • dropping litter